Skip to main content

 Image Caption

-Orbit Files and Auxilliary Data Files
+Orbit and Auxiliary Data Files

 The Precise Orbit Determination (POD) service for Sentinel-1 provides orbit ephemerides files in the form of Precise Orbit Ephemerides files (available 20 days after data acquisition) and Restituted Orbit files (available a few hours after data acquisition).
 Flight Operation Segment (FOS) Predicted Orbit files (available seven days before data acquisition), Instrument Processing Facility (IPF) auxiliary files, L1 Processor Parameters, L2 Processor Parameters, Instrument, Calibration, and Simulated Cross Spectra Auxiliary Data are also available.